darrensmithwtc/nextjs-demo-newrelic/README.md

   - We can also use tag managers to augment the pages as attributes will stay assigned to that session whilst page transitions occur.

 - Sessions and Funnels
-  - By Default we should be DISABLING 3rd Party Cookies as part of the New Relic Browser setup, to avoid hitting issues with Cookie Polices.
+  - By Default we should be DISABLING 3rd Party Cookies as part of the New Relic Browser setup, to avoid hitting issues with Cookie Policies.
   - However, that means we need to EITHER include a [session] attribute via way of the SPA or Tag Manager in order to give us the ability to track sessions and provider funnels.

 # New Relic Documentation